tenable/terrascan/docs/integrations/argocd-integration.md

 #### Configure a PreSync hook

-The following example of a hook yaml is nearly ready to be added to an existing kubernetes configuration.
+The following example of a presync resource hook yaml is nearly ready to be added to an existing kubernetes configuration.
 To complete the configutation, you need to:
 - Ensure that the secrets,  `known_hosts`, and `ssh_config` volume are relevant for your specific environment.
 - Specify a terrascan image.